Web Design Animation - Tools and More

 • Windows 10 v20h2 or later, macOS Monterey v12.0 or later

-Here are 3 of the best-performing laptops in 2023:
+Here are 3 of the best-performing laptops for animation in 2024:

 1. MacBook Pro 14” and 16”

 Even though any MacBook Pro from the M-chip series will give you excellent performance, the latest update of MacBook Pro is everything the other Macs included, just better.
-The new MacBook Pro comes with an M2 Pro or M2 Max chip, offering more processing cores and memory bandwidth, with the M2 Max processor being equipped with a total of 38 GPU cores.
+The new MacBook Pro comes with an M3, M3 Pro, or M3 Max chip, offering more processing cores and memory bandwidth, with the M3 Max processor being equipped with a total of 40 GPU cores.

 This update includes an increase in battery life, with an astonishing cordless work capability of up to 22 hours.
 The Mac also features a Liquid Retina HDR display, a nearly 4k display resolution, giving you the best viewing experience.
-Additionally, the RAM performance now offers a bigger capacity from 16 to 96GB, and the storage capacity is increased up to 8TB.
+Additionally, the RAM performance now offers a bigger capacity of up to 128GB for the M3 Max version, and the storage capacity is increased up to 8TB.

 2. Asus Rog Zephyrus

-Asus rog zephyrus for web animations – Wedoflow
+Asus rog zephyrus - 2nd laptop choice for web animation

 Asus Rog Zephyrus